top of page

 Advanced solutions like OdoServe from Amalgam Biotech provide a reliable and sustainable approach to managing odour control near residential area boundaries.

 When odour is neutralised before it spreads, communities remain comfortable, complaints reduce, and municipal plants operate with greater acceptance and trust.
+For a site-specific assessment of your STP's emission zones and a customised OdoServe misting protocol, contact Amalgam Biotech's odour control team we work with municipal corporations, housing societies, and industrial operators across India to resolve residential odour complaints permanently.

 Comments